 This list is not exhaustive: everyone is free to adapt their equipment according to their needs!

-What we took in our bags?
+More about the equipment we took in our bags

 Practical for solo travelers, you can find hammocks with an integrated mosquito net to protect against insects.
 Big disadvantage: it’s not always easy to find two supports to securely attach your hammock…

 Tarpaulin is a strong, waterproof and lightweight canvas used to form a temporary shelter.
 However, this alternative to a tent is not effective against insects, which can circulate freely under the tarpaulin.